 Lights of the World

-Lights of the World is TLC‘s occasional series of vignettes about saints who were newly added to Lesser Feasts & Fasts 2018.
+Lights of the World is TLC‘s occasional series of vignettes about people newly added to Lesser Feasts and Fasts in 2018.